|

 These decisions - concerning, for example, how scientists should define contested terms like 'employment'

-or 'sexual assault'; how they should manage uncertainty; how they should set parameters like the economic
+or 'severe weather event'; how they should manage uncertainty; how they should set parameters like the economic

-discount rate; or how they should choose among statistical
+discount rate; how they should build models; or how they should choose among statistical

 thing to do in a substantive ethical sense can diverge from what is politically legitimate.
 (A government